table of contents

-Math::Prime::Util::PP(3pm) User Contributed Perl Documentation Math::Prime::Util::PP(3pm)
+| Math::Prime::Util::PP(3pm) | User Contributed Perl Documentation | Math::Prime::Util::PP(3pm) |

 Math::Prime::Util::PP - Pure Perl version of Math::Prime::Util

-Version 0.73
+Version 0.74

 The functionality is basically identical to Math::Prime::Util, as this module is just the Pure Perl implementation.
 This documentation will only note differences.

-# Normally you would just import the functions you are using.
+# Normally you would just import the functions you are using. # Nothing is exported by default. use Math::Prime::Util ':all';

 Pure Perl implementations of prime number utilities that are normally handled with XS or GMP.
 Having the Perl implementations (1) provides examples, (2) allows the functions to run even if XS isn't available, and (3) gives big number support if Math::Prime::Util::GMP isn't available.
-This is a subset of Math::Prime::Util's functionality.

 use bigint;

-say prime_count_approx(1000000000000000000000000)'
+say prime_count_approx(1000000000000000000000000);

-# says 18435599767347543283712
+# says 18435599767347541878147

 Performance compared to the XS/C code is quite poor for many operations.
 Some operations that are relatively close for small and medium-size values:

-ExponentialIntegral / LogarithmicIntegral / RiemannR
+next_prime / prev_prime is_prime / is_prob_prime is_strong_pseudoprime ExponentialIntegral / LogarithmicIntegral / RiemannR

 Operations that are slower include:

-factor / factor_exp / divisors
+primes random_prime / random_ndigit_prime factor / factor_exp / divisors nth_prime prime_count is_aks_prime

 Math::Prime::Util::GMP offers "C+XS+GMP" support for most of the important functions, and will be vastly faster for most operations.
 If you install that module, Math::Prime::Util will load it automatically, meaning you should not have to think about what code is actually being used (C, GMP, or Perl).